Brittany Shedding

 When Shedding Indicates Problems

 Early intervention consistently produces better outcomes and lower costs than reactive treatment for breed-associated conditions.
-Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Brittanys are prone to.
+Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Brittanys are prone to.

 Dollar for dollar, breed-appropriate screening catches problems at the stage where treatment is most effective and least costly.